themesberg/flowbite/content/plugins/datepicker.md

 datepicker.getDatepickerInstance();
 ```

-If you want to use the **Tailwind Datepicker** plugin using JavaScript and programmatically initialize and call the available functions and methods, then you will need to include it into your project via NPM:
+### Parent library

+If you want to directly use the main Datepicker plugin instance you can either install it via NPM and import it or use the `getDatepickertInstance()` method using our Instance Manager to call all of the extra options and methods from the [parent plugin library](https://github.com/themesberg/flowbite-datepicker):

 ```bash
 npm install flowbite-datepicker --save